Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 [//]: # (title: Serialize classes)

 The [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) annotation in Kotlin enables the serialization of all properties in classes defined by the primary constructor.
-However, you can customize this behavior to fit your specific needs.
+You can further customize this behavior to fit your specific needs.
 This section covers how to adjust serialization using various techniques to control which properties are serialized and how the serialization process is managed.